 Machine unlearning enables AI to adapt, correct, and protect privacy at scale.

 Bagel is a deep machine learning and cryptography research lab.
-Building a credibly neutral, peer-to-peer machine learning ecosystem.
+Making Open Source AI monetizable using cryptography.